robstave/angular2-training/session-three/page3.md

   ...
 ```

-For the actual delete function, we are filtering the list in the chicken component.
+For the actual delete function, we are really just filtering the list in the chicken component.
 Note we are using the fat arrow function.

 Clicking on the button, we should see the chicken being removed.

-> With ng serve , sometimes you might have to restart it.
-If it says things are not there...try that first.